 * We provide an overall assessment of the reviews, ratings and general customer feedback we found online.
 Scale from 1 - 10, with 10 being the best and 1 being the worst.

 ** To calculate the value for money of each hosting plan, we took a ratio of the monthly cost, and compared it to the quality and generosity of server resources, technical support, and overall sentiment from existing customers.
 0% is no value at all, 100% is unbelievable fantastic value.

 How we selected the best for this list

 In order to be included on this top list, each plan had to come from a recognised, well respected Web hosting company.
 We also had to be able to find concrete evidence of great, independent reviews of each service.
 In addition, we selected the best servers across a broad price range in order to give you at least one or two great options to suit your budget.

 Finally, we selected a cross-section of plans that are "generic" in the sense that you can host any and all types of website, and some that are focused on particular Web platforms (i.e. WordPress, or Magento).

 How we graded each plan

+It's often difficult to know which Web host to choose based on looking at a range of different Web hosting companies - they all claim to be the best.
 However, we jotted down all the main features and high value offerings (like bandwidth, storage, technical support, server management, etc) in each hosting plan, and then went and searched on Google for:

 - the number of reviews